Album review: Peter Wolf, Sleepless (2002)

 By Steve Newton Just hours after the Rolling Stones finished the first of two shows at Hyde Park last July YouTube started getting flooded with fan-shot videos that showed Keith Richards seriously fucking up the opening chords to the big show's first song, "Start Me Up".
 It was not a pretty sound.
 Ironically, in a … Continue reading Rolling Stones Blu-ray sounds killer with Keef’s botched chords fixed up

-ORIGINALLY POSTED ON STRAIGHT.COM, MARCH 4, 2004 By Steve Newton You learn pretty quickly as a music writer not to put too much faith in recording artists' bios.
+ORIGINALLY PUBLISHED ON MARCH 4, 2004 By Steve Newton You learn pretty quickly as a music writer not to put too much faith in recording artists' bios.
 Once in a while, though, the proclamations heard in those promotional sheets actually turn out to be true.
-Take the opening line of the current PR blurb … Continue reading Dr. John is still rubbing elbows with the elite
+Take the opening line of the current PR blurb for … Continue reading Dr. John says that he has 180 songs in the band book